Sign up to our Newsletter

 • Negotiate for lesser sentencing or plea bargains

-• Draft, file, or fight for motions either lessened or dropped
+• Draft, file, or fight for motions that are either lessened or dropped

 • Push for felonies to be moved to misdemeanor charges